 Add Finishing Touches to Your Project

-If you plan to cover your concrete basement walls with paneling, consider using wood beams on your ceiling as a final touch on your DIY makeover.
-Just like faux paneling, wood beams are lightweight and easy to install yourself.
-There is no need to hire a contractor to complete the project!
+If you plan to cover your concrete basement walls with paneling, consider using real or faux wood box beams on your ceiling as a final touch on your DIY makeover.
+Just like faux paneling, wood beams and faux wood beams are more lightweight than solid wood beams and easier to install yourself.
+You’ll be glad to know that there is no need to hire a contractor to complete the project!

 Installing Faux Panels to Concrete Makes for an Easy, Stunning Home Transformation